outpaddling/Coding-Standards/README.md

 ## Robustness

 Check for every possible error condition.
-No exceptions.
+No exceptions (except perhaps output to the standard output and standard error).
 This means checking the status of every I/O operation, memory allocation, etc.
 If a function returns a status value, the code should check it and take appropriate action if it indicates a problem.